-The quarter over quarter decrease of \$5.0 million in research and development expenditures was attributable primarily to a \$3.9 million decrease in personnel and related costs and a \$0.9 million decrease in facilities and infrastructure costs.
-The decrease in personnel and related costs was the result of lower salary and benefit costs due to the shift of employees to non-U.S. locations and staff reductions slightly offset by costs associated with annual salary adjustments.
-The decrease in facilities and infrastructure costs was attributable primarily to a decrease in allocated facility and information system costs.
+The quarter over quarter decrease of \$4.1 million in research and development expenditures was attributable primarily to a \$3.1 million decrease in personnel and related costs and a \$0.9 million decrease in facilities and infrastructure costs.
+The decrease in personnel and related costs was the result of lower salary and benefit costs due to the shift of employees to non-U.S. locations and staff reductions, which occurred in the prior year period.
+The decrease in facilities and infrastructure costs was attributable to the shift of employees to lower cost non-U.S. locations and a decline in allocated costs due to the staff reduction.